 What about meditation?

 Yes, meditation is another form of mental exercise that can have many benefits.
 Research has shown that meditation can improve focus, memory and even things like empathy.
 Mindfulness meditation, in particular, where you use breathing techniques to be present and aware of your body and mind, have many of the benefits we’ve described.
-Meditation can be done on your own, but if you’re trying to keep yourself accountable, join a group meditation workshop.
+Meditation can be done on your own, but if you’re trying to keep yourself accountable, join an online meditation class for seniors.

 Sign up for Boomerang’s wellness workshops